citra-emu/citra-web/site/content/entry/accurate-audio-emulation.md

 {{< audio src="/resources/entry/accurate-audio-emulation/pokemonx.ogg" >}}

 {{< figure src="/images/entry/accurate-audio-emulation/mhgen_najarala_armor_4K.png"
-    title="Even minor issues such as the audio is too loud after changing armor in Monster Hunter Generations is fixed"
+    title="The audio used to be too loud after changing armor in Monster Hunter Generations, but this bug is no more!"
 >}}

 ## The Future of Audio in Citra